Configuration

 );

-Configuring Apple Sign-In on the App
+Configuring Apple Sign-In on the app

 Apple Sign-In requires additional configuration for web and Android platforms.
-On native Apple platforms (iOS/macOS), the configuration is automatically handled by the underlying sign_in_with_apple package through Xcode capabilities.
+On native Apple platforms (iOS/macOS), the configuration is handled automatically by the underlying sign_in_with_apple package through Xcode capabilities.

-Passing Configuration in Code
+Passing configuration in code

 You can pass the configuration directly when initializing the Apple Sign-In service: